Jahja Ling, Conductor Laureate

 U-T San Diego: Jahja Ling Leaving San Diego Symphony; Music Director's Eventful Decade-Plus Run To End With 2016-17 Season (Click Here for Print Version)

-Mr. Ling holds one of the longest continuous relationships with one of the world’s greatest orchestras, The Cleveland Orchestra for 32 seasons and remains one of the most beloved and respected conductors by the Orchestra and Cleveland community.
-In the 2014-15 season, he continued to celebrate his 30th anniversary with that esteemed ensemble with performances at Severance Hall, the Blossom Festival and Palm Beach, Florida.
-On the invitation of Christoph von Dohnanyi, who has been the most important mentor to him, he first served as Associate Conductor in the 1984-85 season, and then as Resident Conductor for 17 years from 1985-2002; he served as Blossom Festival Director for six seasons (2000-2005) and has returned as guest conductor annually.
-His telecast of A Concert in Tribute and Remembrance with the Orchestra for 9/11/2001 received an Emmy® Award.
+Mr. Ling holds a special relationship with one of the world’s greatest orchestras, The Cleveland Orchestra, beginning in 1984 and continuing for 34 seasons, having conducted more than 550 concerts over 600 works.
+He has held the positions of Associate Conductor (1984-85), Resident Conductor (1985-2002), Blossom Festival Director (2000-05) and as regular guest conductor in every season since 2005, making him the conductor who has conducted the ensemble for the longest time in its 100-year history.
+He has also led the Orchestra for millions of audience members in its annual downtown concerts as well as the most number of concerts in the Blossom Festival’s history.
+His telecast of A Concert in Tribute and Remembrance with the Orchestra for 9/11/2011 received a local Emmy® Award.
 The U.S. House of Representatives presented a Congressional Record of his outstanding achievements in the U.S. Capitol in September 2006.
-Mr. Ling has also served as Music Director of The Florida Orchestra (1988-2003), Artistic Director of the Taiwan Philharmonic/NSO (1998-2001) and Assistant and Associate Conductor of the San Francisco Symphony.
-Deeply committed to education, Mr. Ling served as founding Music Director of the Cleveland Orchestra Youth Orchestra (1986-1993) and the San Francisco Symphony Youth Orchestra (1981-84) and has conducted the orchestras of Cleveland Institute of Music, Colburn, Curtis Institute, Juilliard, Yale, and the Aspen Music Festival.
-Mr. Ling also served as the Director of Tanglewood/BU Young Artists Orchestra during 1983 and 1984 season at Tanglewood Music Center.
+Mr. Ling also served as Music Director of The Florida Orchestra (1988-2003), Artistic Director of the Taiwan Philharmonic/NSO (1998-2001) and Assistant and Associate Conductor of the San Francisco Symphony.
+Deeply committed to education, Mr. Ling served as founding Music Director of the Cleveland Orchestra Youth Orchestra (1986-1993), the San Francisco Symphony Youth Orchestra (1981-84), and he served as the Director of Tanglewood/BU Young Artists Orchestra during 1983 and 1984 seasons.
+In the last two seasons he was named Distinguished Principal Guest Faculty of the Cleveland Institute of Music.

-Mr. Ling’s recordings for Telarc include the Dupré Organ Symphony and the Rheinberger Organ Concerto with soloist Michael Murray and the Royal Philharmonic Orchestra, and two albums of baroque works with the Scottish Chamber Orchestra (the first of which, with trumpeter Rolf Smedvig, was nominated for a Grammy® Award).
-In 1998 Azica Records released a disc with Mr. Ling and the Florida Orchestra entitled Symphonic Dances, featuring Bernstein’s Symphonic Dances from West Side Story, Strauss’s Rosenkavalier Suite and Ravel’s Suite No. 2 from Daphnis and Chloé.
+Mr. Ling’s recordings for Telarc include the Dupré Organ Symphony and the Rheinberger Organ Concerto with soloist Michael Murray and the Royal Philharmonic Orchestra, and two albums of baroque works with the Scottish Chamber Orchestra (the first of which was nominated for a Grammy®).
+In 1998 Azica Records released a disc with Mr. Ling and the Florida Orchestra entitled Symphonic Dances, featuring Bernstein’s Symphonic Dances from West Side Story, Strauss’s Rosenkavalier Suite and Ravel’s Suite No. 2 from Daphnis et Chloé.
 Mr. Ling and The Florida Orchestra have also recorded Stephen Montague’s From the White Edge of Phrygia for Continuum.
 His performance with the New York Philharmonic of the world premiere of Ellen Taaffe Zwilich’s Third Symphony is featured in a recent compact disc collection of Philharmonic performances entitled American Celebrations.
 Recent releases with The Cleveland Orchestra include a special edition CD featuring Mr. Ling and the orchestra performing Saint-Saëns’ Organ Symphony for the rededication of Severance Hall’s Norton Memorial Organ.